 GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
-Percentage of followers on GCIS-managed social media platforms Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-The indicator is intended to show followers growth indicate the number of new followers gained by the GCIS-managed social media platforms overall per year Purpose/importance: Explains what the indicator is intended to show and why it is important.
-The purpose of the indicator is to grow the number of followers on GCIS-managed social media platforms Assumptions: Factors that are accepted as true and certain to happen without proof Regularly updated social media pages resulting in views of content and growth in followers Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable The following are the desired performance for this indicator: • 5% new followers growth, overall, per year CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Calculation of indicator will be done with system reports of GCIS run social media accounts (www.gcis. gov.za, www.gov.za, www.sanews.gov.za, www.vukuzenzele.gov.za) and other sources
+Percentage increase in new followers growth across GCIS-managed social media platforms Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
+The indicator is intended to show an increase (growth) in the percentage of new followers on the GCIS-managed social media platforms Purpose/importance: Explains what the indicator is intended to show and why it is important.
+The percentage of new followers on GCIS-managed social media platforms is an indicator that intends to reach a wider audience of the population on government information Assumptions: Factors that are accepted as true and certain to happen without proof Regularly updated social media pages resulting in views of content Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable 5% new followers growth across GCIS-managed social media platforms CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Calculation of indicator will be done with system reports of GCIS run social media accounts Source/collection of data: Describes where the information comes from and how it is collected Platform system reports

-Source/collection of data: Describes where the information comes from and how it is collected Platform system reports Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly and annually DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
+Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly and annually DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
 Directorate: Digital Media Who is responsible for collecting the data?
 D: Digital Media Who is responsible for checking and verifying the data captured?
-CD: Products and Platforms Means of verification (evidence) System reports Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Inability to access to system reports could prevent or limit reporting INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: Products and Platforms
+CD: Products and Platforms Means of verification (evidence) System reports Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Inability to access system reports could prevent or limit reporting INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: Products and Platforms